 Registered nurse with Merit Care Orthopedics in Fargo, N.D.

 Staff nurse with Hospice of the Red River Valley in Fargo, N.D.

 Full-time R.N. at St. Jude's Children's Hospital in Memphis, T.N.

-Nursing alumni have gone on to a variety of successful careers with:
+Other nursing BSN alumni have gone on to a variety of successful careers with: